dalaing/type-systems/README.md

 - play around with affine types
 - play around with session types

 Who knows how much I'll get around to.
+In either case, this will likely be folded back into `little-languages` at some point.